 - Wire mesh is the standard material applied in wildlife fencing where large mammals are the target.
 Three types of wire mesh are often used (Figure 7.2.9): knotted mesh (regular or progressive density), chain-link mesh and welded mesh.
 Several dimensions of mesh and wires are provided by manufacturers.
 Knotted mesh is the standard for large mammals but it could pose a risk for felines with reports of specific cases of wildcats being trapped in this type of wire mesh.
 Chain-link is not suitable where wild boar is a concern because this species can deform it and open holes.
 Welded mesh is safe for all types of fauna, and is particularly strong and suitable in areas requiring maximum resistance, but it is more costly.
 Balancing efficiency and cost is crucial in choosing the most suitable mesh type.

 - Other materials such as steel or concrete are also recommended to deter small fauna -particularly climbing species- and to avoid harming them (Figure 7.2.10).
 Materials that do not have long durability or produce high amounts of plastic waste should be avoided.
-Nevertheless, polymers of recycled plastic which have been guaranteed to be durable may be suitable for small fencing reinforcements (see Section 7.2.1 – Fencing.
-Reinforcements and fencing for small vertebrates and Section 7.2.1 – Fencing.
-Adaptation of existing fences and other systems to deter burrowing animals)
+Nevertheless, polymers of recycled plastic which have been guaranteed to be durable may be suitable for small fencing reinforcements (see Section 7.2.1 – Fencing and reinforcements for small vertebrates and Section 7.2.1 – Adaptation of existing fences and other systems to deter burrowing animals)